OPENDAP/olfs/resources/gsoc/ifh.md

 #### Abstract
 The Hyrax Data Request Form (aka IFH) provides a UI from which people can choose and subset variables in a dataset.
-This project is to prototype adding a map interface that displays the bounds of the variables in a dataset and that allows users generate subset values for the geographic domain coordinates by using a mouse to select an area on the map, or by entering latitude and longitude values in to text boxes associated with the map UI.
+This project is to prototype adding a map interface that displays the bounds geographic domain coordinate variables in a dataset and that allows users to generate subset values for these domain coordinates by using a mouse to select an area on the map, or by entering latitude and longitude values in to text boxes associated with the map UI.